 - Flammability: 0 (will not burn under normal circumstances)

 - Stability: 1 (normally stable but can become unstable at elevated temperatures and pressures)

-Anyone who interacts with hydrochloric acid should be aware of these factors, because proper protection and containment is vitally important.
+Anyone who interacts with hydrochloric acid should be aware of these factors because proper protection and containment are vitally important.
 Keep in mind that proper procedures for handling hydrochloric acid vary from industry to industry, but there are always best industry practices to follow.

 So, what are the ways in which HCL is used in various industries?

 HCL is used in the Manufacture of PVC